Sipley/proposal-defense/index.md

 ---

+## Data acquisition

+- Survey participants' confidence before and after course in - `improve`
+    - Writing code to analyze large, cumbersome datasets
+    - Teaching computational skills to novices and intermediate learners

+- Collaborate with others to identify other metrics for comparison (e.g., extent to which learning objectives met) - `equal gains`
+- Examine the reproducibility of code - `good`
+- Assess extent to which product meets the desired requirements - `good`

+---

 ## Ethics

 - IRB (Human Research Protections) Coordinator at UI
-- Likely will fall under Exempt Category 1 or 2
+    - Exempt Category 1 or 2
     - Human subjects training
     - All research data will be handled and stored securely
     - All participation will be voluntary (Informed Conent Form)
 - Responsible Conduct of Research training

 --- .segue h2 bg:darkslategray